-I had the pleasure of watching Alvaro Castagnet demonstrate his watercolor painting process in person at this year’s Plein Air Convention & Expo in Santa Fe (“a burnt sienna city,” according to Alvaro).
+I had the pleasure of watching Alvaro Castagnet demonstrate his watercolor painting process in person at the 2018 Plein Air Convention & Expo in Santa Fe (“a burnt sienna city,” according to Alvaro).
 I jotted down a few of my favorite quotes and observations he made while painting.

 “I don’t preserve too many whites at the start because then I become a slave to those high-key values.”